 Episode 21 – Six Simple Steps If You Can’t Decide On Your Business Idea

 - You have no business ideas or feel that none of the ones you have had really suit you.

 - You have one business idea but you aren’t entirely sure if it will work, or if you personally would be able to start it.
 You may never have started a business before.
 We all start somewhere.

-- You have several ideas and you’d really love to do them all and you’re having a terrible time making a decision.
+- You have two or more business ideas and you’d really love to do them all and you need to know how to choose between them.